The easiest way to capture UTM parameters in Typeform

 In addition to capturing UTM parameters and other channel data, Attributer also captures the landing page (I.e., attributer.io/blog/capture-utm-parameters) and the page’s category (I.e.,/blog).

 As an example, imagine you have a blog on your website and want to know how well your blogging efforts are performing.
-With Attributer, you can run reports that show you how many leads your blog has generated as a whole, as well as drilling down and seeing which exact blog posts are brining in the most leads, customers & revenue.
+With Attributer, you can run reports that show you how many leads your blog has generated as a whole, as well as drilling down and seeing which exact blog posts are bringing in the most leads, customers & revenue.

 4 example reports you can run when you capture UTM parameters in Typeform